shinh/elvm/README.md

 ### Vim script

-You can run a C compiler on Vim:
+This backend was contributed by @rhysd.
+You can run a C compiler on
+Vim:

 * Open test/hello.c (or write your C code)
 * `:source /path/to/out/8cc.vim`